 • Working hours & Salary

-Our perfumes are developed together with Robertet in Grass, a traditional perfume house in France, and a world leader in producing fragrances from natural ingredients.
+Our perfumes are developed together with Robertet in Grasse, a traditional perfume house in France, and a world leader in producing fragrances from natural ingredients.
 All our perfumes are vegan, which means that they do not contain any ingredients of animal origin, nor have they been tested on animals.

 The perfumes are produced in France, with certain components from the US and Vietnam.
 All subcontractors for our fragrances, regardless of country, work in accordance with the REACH regulation.
 REACH is a regulation that works to strengthen the protection of human health and the environment, against the risks that chemicals can pose.
 It also aims to reduce the number of animal experiments, by promoting alternative methods for hazard assessment of various substances.
 The glass in the perfume's glass bottles is partially recycled and is certified with ISO 9001.